» Terraform Enterprise Pre-Install Checklist

 Important: Make this decision before you begin installation, because some modes have additional preflight requirements.
 The operational mode is selected at install time and cannot be changed once Terraform Enterprise is running.

-- Production - External Services - This mode stores the majority of the stateful data used by the instance in an external PostgreSQL database and an external S3-compatible endpoint or Azure blob storage.
+External Services - This mode stores the majority of the stateful data used by the instance in an external PostgreSQL database and an external S3-compatible endpoint, GCP Cloud Storage bucket or Azure blob storage.
 There is still critical data stored on the instance that must be managed with snapshots.
 Be sure to check the PostgreSQL Requirements for information that needs to be present for Terraform Enterprise to work.
 This option is best for users with expertise managing PostgreSQL or users that have access to managed PostgreSQL offerings like AWS RDS.

 Demo - This mode stores all data on the instance.
 The data can be backed up with the snapshot mechanism for restore later.
 This option is best for initial installation and testing, and is not recommended or supported for true production use.